- Explore the bustling city of Athens with a private tour of the Acropolis

 In the evening, you'll have plenty of time to stroll through the beautiful streets of Syros, admiring the sea views and settling into a restaurant for a late meal.

-Day 5: Stroll the Medieval Streets of Stunning Ano Syros
+Day 5: Stroll the medieval streets of Ano Syros

 Your next adventure is a visit to the medieval city of Ano Syros, a historical place set on a hillside with the dominating monument of San Giorgio's Cathedral.
 This cathedral was designated as the center of Catholicism in the Aegean Sea.